More Able Students

 - student participation in a variety of endeavours

 As well as lessons there are ample enrichment opportunities for MASt, with a wide range of clubs and trips to cater for their needs.
 Different departments also run targeted MASt clubs or projects throughout the year.
-The curriculum is also supported with competitions, additional reading and a wealth of subject information on iTunes U.
+The curriculum is also supported with competitions, additional reading and a wealth of subject information on OneNote.

 Parents and carers play an important role in unlocking the potential of More Able Students.
 Some ideas to help you help your child include: